sirselim/bootNet/README.md

 ### Version: 0.1.2.0

   - code base overhauled to be data agnostic (i.e. it can be used for methylation, SNP, expression data, but also any matrix of data if set up correctly in normal `glmnet` format)
+  - added an example data set in `/data`, this is a collection of blood and buccal cell samples

 ### Version: 0.1.1.1